dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/105_Conformal Maps.md

 \[
 f'(z) = {1\over 2}\qty{1 - {1\over z^2}}
 ,\]
-which only vanishes at $z=0$.
+which only vanishes at $z=\pm 1$.
-Away from 0, $f'$ is nonzero and continuous, so by the inverse function theorem $f$ is a local homeomorphism onto its image, and in particular is injective.
+Away from 0 in $\DD$, $f'$ is nonzero and continuous, so by the inverse function theorem $f$ is a local homeomorphism onto its image, and in particular is injective.

 The images of circles: parameterize one as $\gamma(t) = Re^{it}$ for $t\in [-\pi, \pi]$.
 Then